Archival and Information Studies: Archival Studies

 The computational turn has fundamentally changed the way people and institutions produce, use, collect, share, and keep information.
 Data is the vital fuel for a growing number of applications in daily life and has become a fundamental human resource, similar to food, energy or transportation.
 The result is a fragmentation and personalisation of data-creation and data-use.

 What are the implications of these developments for information management and record-keeping?
-How is this data used and reused in bureaucratic practices, decision-making processes, or information-processing activities?
-What is needed to optimise accountability and enable reconstruction of present activities in the future?
-How to keep relevant information accessible in time?
+How can we keep relevant information accessible in time?
 How does the data driven culture transform societal values such as transparency and privacy?
-How do we keep the archives of the past connected to the needs of the present?
-These questions are central to the Archival Studies track of the Master’s programme Archival and Information Studies.
+And how do we keep the archives of the past connected to the needs of the present?
+These questions are central to the Dual Master's in Archival Studies.

 Archival and Information Studies: Archival Studies at the University of Amsterdam